If Walls Could Talk: Writing at a Pace that Makes your Readers “Smile” (Doctor Who)

 Taking out the commercials, there is roughly 42-44 minutes of actual programming in an hour timeslot.
 Traditionally, and I mentioned this in a blog post ages ago, crime shows–like Psych on USA Network–finally solve the case and resolve the crime in the last 7 minutes of the show.
-That’s the last sixth of a program, dedicated entirely–in a well-paced program–to climax, resolution, and tying everything up in a pretty bow.
-They don’t introduce new complications or plot information.
-They resolve what was already on the table.
+That’s the last sixth of a program, dedicated entirely (in a well-paced program) to climax, resolution, and tying everything up in a pretty bow.

 What I’m saying here is they don’t solve the entire mystery in the last 7 minutes.
 They get bits and pieces that all come together there.

 One, it had too many threads fighting for dominance and to be completed.